cristobalgvera/ez-clasp/README.md

 ### 🗂 How to add Google services, advanced Google services or external libraries?

 When you add a Google service _(Gmail, Google Sheets, etc)_ which require some kind of permissions, e.g. permissions to read your email or write in a spreadsheet, you will need to add those specific permissions (OAuthScopes) in the file called [`appscript.json`](./appsscript.json), in `oauthScope` array as a string.

-Full list of OAuthScopes can be found in this [link](https://developers.google.com/identity/protocols/oauth2/scopes).
+List of OAuthScopes can be found in this [link](https://developers.google.com/identity/protocols/oauth2/scopes).

 Similarly, when you need to use and advanced service, like Drive _(the old version)_, or a third party library, you will need to add those _(with the required format)_ in [`appscript.json`](./appsscript.json) file, in the dependencies object, below each attribute array.
 See the required structure in this [link](http://json.schemastore.org/appsscript)